RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 #### Advanced Tuning

-To increase the amount of storage you can add multiple paths as destinations for data storage as follows -
+To increase the amount of storage horizontally you can add multiple paths as destinations for data storage as follows -

-- Add the required paths as environment variables in `.env` file similar to the other hdfs paths like -
+- Add the required paths as environment variables in `.env` file similar to the other hdfs paths like HDFS_DATA_DIR_<NODE#>_<VOLUME#> -
     ```
     ...
     HDFS_DATA_DIR_1_1=/usr/local/var/lib/docker/hdfs-data-1